douglas-guyett-mg/crimson-pangolin/documentation/working-memory/episodic-memory-store/test-conditions.md

 **Expected Outcome**:
 - Returns items containing keyword
-- Results are ranked by relevance
+- Results are ranked by relevance score descending

 **Verification**:
-- Search results contain keyword
+- 100% of search results contain exact keyword or semantic match with cosine similarity >= 0.8
-- Results are ranked
+- Results are sorted by relevance_score descending (verified by scores[i] >= scores[i+1] for all i)
+- Top result has highest relevance score (BM25 + semantic combined)

 ---